 The effect of VR games on perceived exertion, exercise adherence and health

 At Virtually Healthy we have been conducting research into the mental and physical health benefits of virtual reality games.
 This article will give a brief overview of our recent research project.
 This project also included motion capture, however that is not discussed here as it is not relevant to the topic at hand and will be used in the creation of our VR health & fitness programmes.
-A full, more in depth, paper about this project will be published soon.
+A full journal paper has been published about this study which can be found here.

 Gamified virtual reality is a promising solution to the problem of low adherence to exercise.
 In this study, 20 participants attended for an hour a week for 18 weeks, participating in a total of 36 different VR games.
 Attendance was recorded, heart rate was monitored throughout each session and questionnaires were completed for each game, including participant’s perceived exertion during each game.
 Adherence was 90% with a 10% drop-out rate – a drastic improvement when compared to the literature.
 Perceived exertion was compared to actual exertion, showing a significantly lower perceived exertion than actual exertion.
 Heart rate was seen to drop to a lower rate than resting in 40% of the sessions (usually whilst in the default/menu scenes before beginning a game).
 Participants noted various physical and mental health benefits thorughout the study.
 Overall it was shown that gamified VR can be used to increase engagement in exercise and improve both mental and physical health.